Cliffhangers!

 bundle of dynamite is about to ignite and destroy the building!

-Don't miss Chapter 9: MANDIBLES OF DEATH
+Don't miss Chapter : MANDIBLES OF DEATH |

 Didja Know?

-This chapter was directed by Sigmund Neufeld,
+This episode was directed by Sigmund Neufeld, Jr., son of

-not his father (who is only known to have directed one movie,
+his father (who is only known to have directed one movie,

 The Wild Dakotas, in 1956).